-The law requires specific voting percentages/and requirements for decisions, amongst others, regarding amendments to the articles of association, including capital increase and decrease; mergers; split-offs; company transformation; dissolution and liquidation.
+The law requires specific voting percentages/and requirements for the decision, among others, regarding amendments to the articles of association, including capital increase and decrease; merger; split-offs; company transformation; dissolution and liquidation.

-Depending on the company type, the majority will be 2/3 ("Sociedade Anónima") of the votes or 3/4 ("Sociedade por Quotas") of the votes.
+Depending on the company type the majorities will be of 2/3 ("Sociedade Anónima") of the votes or 3/4 ("Sociedade por Quotas") of the votes.

-The majority also depends on whether the resolution is taken in a first or second call of the general meeting and specific percentages of shareholders must be present or represented.
+The majorities also depend if the resolution is taken in a first or second call of the general meeting and specific percentages of shareholders must be present or represented.